midibox/mios32/modules/blm_x/README.txt

 For the buttons you will need [ceil(BLM_X_BTN_NUM_COLS / 8)] DIN SR's.

 For the LED's you will need [ceil(BLM_X_LED_NUM_COLS * BLM_X_LED_NUM_COLORS / 8)] DOUT SR's.

+In color-mode 0 ,the colors will be mapped to the registers grouped by colors (standard mode):
-The colors will be just chained up ([LED-col 0, color 0][LED-col 1, color 0]....[LED-col 1, color0]...).
+	[LED-col 0, color 0][LED-col 1, color 0][LED-col 2, color 0]....[LED-col 0, color1][LED-col 1, color1]...
+In color-mode 1 ,the colors will be mapped to the registers grouped by LED-column:
+	[LED-col 0, color 0][LED-col 0, color 1][LED-col 0, color 2]....[LED-col 1, color0][LED-col 1, color1]...
+Choose the mode that fits your plans to wire the LED-matrix on the hardware side.

-If you want to work directly on the virtual SR's, you may prefer to choose BLM_X_LED_NUM_COLS values like 4,8,12,16 etc. If you set LED states only by module functions, you don't have to care.
+If you want to work directly on the virtual SR's (bypass LED-set / -get functions), you may prefer to choose BLM_X_LED_NUM_COLS values like 4,8,12,16 etc. and color-mode 0.
+If you set LED states only by module functions, you don't have to care about this on the software side.

 Debouncing